JohnChristofolakos/Boomerang/README.md

 A couple of outstanding questions I have:
 * is it possible to tweak the approach so as to be able to solve tournaments where the number of players is not a power of 2?
 * can the subproblem solutions be stored in a compact array format rather than a map?
-* is there any optimisation that could make analysing a 32-player torunament feasible?
+* is there any optimisation that could make analysing a 32-player tournament feasible?
+This would have about 3e15 possible subtournaments.